ndgeniebla/phaser-mkdocs/docs/04-final-features.md

-# Adding Win Conditions, Match Resetting, and Scoring System
+# Pong: Adding Win Conditions, Match Resetting, and Scoring System

 ## Overview
 In this final section of creating Pong in Phaser, we will walk through implementing the final features of the game: